Burketown: Geography

 Burketown is located on the Albert River 2115 km to the north west of the state capital, Brisbane, with the nearest larger town being Normanton, 227 km to the east, and the nearest city being Mount Isa, 425 km to the south.
 The town is roughly 30 km inland from the Gulf of Carpentaria.
 It is located 898 km west of Cairns via the Savannah Way passing through the area known as the Gulf Savannah.

 The town is the administrative centre of the Burke Shire Council.

 History

-Aboriginal History
+Aboriginal history

 Aboriginal Australian peoples had inhabited the region for millennia before European explorers travelled the area.
-The Yukulta / Ganggalidda and Garawa peoples are recognised as the traditional owners of the Burketown area.
+Archeologists and linguists pinpoint the area surrounding Burketown as the urheimat of Pama–Nyungan languages spoken across almost all of the continent.
+The Yukulta / Gangalidda and Garawa peoples are recognised as the traditional owners of the Burketown area.
 Native title was recognised on 1 April 2015.

 A mission was established in 1930 at Burketown by Len and Dorothy Akehurst, who were members of the Christian Brethren.
 In 1932–33 the Akehursts moved the mission to Bayley Point, near Doomadgee, about 100 km away, at the request of the Aboriginal people, creating Dumaji, or the Old Doomadgee Mission.

 Prior to the establishment of Doomadgee Mission, many Aboriginal children in the Gulf region were removed to Mornington Island Mission and other missions and Aboriginal reserves further south.
 Queensland Government records indicate that over 160 people were removed from Burketown between 1900 and 1974.